Conference Theme: Interoperability, Intellectual Property and Standards

 All information about the conference will be announced at www.IEEE-SIIT.org

-Original (unpublished) papers not exceeding 6,000 words are solicited.
-They will undergo a double blind peer-review process.
-Authors may submit more than one paper, but each participant will only be allowed to present one paper during the conference.
-Conference content will be submitted for inclusion in IEEE Xplore as well as other Abstracting and Indexing (A&I) databases.
-Accordingly, the authors must comply with the IEEE policy on copyright and plagiarism including self-plagiarism.
-Authors of accepted papers will also be asked to sign an IEEE Copyright Form.
-Outstanding papers will be considered for inclusion in the International Journal on IT Standards and Standardization Research (JITSR).
+Industry/Academic papers that will be included in the conference proceedings, will be made available through IEEE Xplore.
+These authors must comply with the IEEE policy on plagiarism including self-plagiarism; authors of accepted papers will be asked to sign an IEEE Copyright Form.
+Outstanding papers will be considered for inclusion in the International Journal on IT Standards and Standardisation Research (IJITSR).

 We expect to be able to offer travel grants for students and for attendees from developing countries.
 Those who are interested should send an e-mail message to email@example.com.